The V Word: Everything You Need to Know About Virginity Before You Lose It

 Plus, the virginity myth debunked

-Inquisitive minds who Google the word “virginity” are likely to stumble across these related searches: “meaning of virginity,” “virginity is a social construct” and “virginity is important.”
+Inquisitive minds who Google the word “virginity” are likely to stumble across related searches like “meaning of virginity,” “virginity is a social construct” and “virginity is important.”
 Wedged between these telling queries are sillier searches like “virginity meme” and the apparent hunt for a very specific t-shirt with “virginity rocks” on it.

-For a no-touch subject in many of today’s traditional venues––we’re talking schools, churches and even households––virginity sure makes one hell of a hot topic.
+For a no-touch subject in many of today’s traditional venues––we’re talking schools, churches, and conservative households––virginity sure makes one hell of a hot topic.
 On top of everything, it almost always boils down to the maintain-it-or-lose-it debate.
 For those musing on losing it, it primarily becomes a matter of when.

 Of course in a perfect world, there would be no debate; a person’s virginity is decidedly saved for marriage, point blank.
-We’d all wait for the one, marry the one and only then, make love to the one…for the rest of our lives.
+They would wait for the one, marry the one and only then, make love to the one…for the rest of their lives.
 But it’s in clinging to this obsession with the perfect world scenario where society falls short in the dialogue about having sex for the first time.

-So, let’s get real: if you are a virgin and are contemplating losing your virginity, there is no need to flinch, deny or feel guilty.
+So, let’s get real: if you are a virgin and are contemplating losing your virginity (considering, too, that Valentine’s Day is just around the corner), there is no need to flinch, deny or feel guilty.
 Thinking it over is allowed.
 Even planning it is allowed.
 It’s in talks about the when and the how (do you know) where lines begin to blur.
 Things here can get tricky, but here’s to setting the cherry-poppin’ details straight:

 There is no one definition for the ever-loaded V-word.